Use the scripting environment

 Image cards created from scripts are static and do not have the same interactive capabilities of map, chart, and table cards created in Insights.

-Save your script to a model
+Save the script to a model

 Clear or close the scripting environment